JUREDDYVENKATSAILOVAMANIKANTA/PIG-/README.md

 # PNG-
-A Python-based PNG game is a visually engaging interactive experience built using Python programming language, leveraging PNG image files for graphics rendering.
-It combines the versatility of Python with the richness of PNG images to create dynamic and immersive gameplay.
+"Pig Game: A Python-based dice game where players take turns rolling dice to accumulate points, with the risk of losing all progress with a single 'pig out' roll.
+Simple and addictive fun for all ages!"